xthemadgenius/btcrec-cli/README.md

 [Sending me a message via Reddit](https://www.reddit.com/user/Crypto-Guide) is likely the best channel to reach me for support with this tool.

+If you don't know an address in the wallet that you are searching for, you can create and use an [Address Database](docs/Creating_and_Using_AddressDB.md) _There is no real performance penalty for doing this, it just takes a bit more work to set up_.

 ## Quick Start ##

 To try recovering your password or a BIP39 passphrase, please start with the **[Password Recovery Quick Start](TUTORIAL.md#btcrecover-tutorial)**.